ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig11](figures/11.png)

-You can now install required components, pull the application code from git, and launch the app:
+You can now install the required components, pull the application code from git, and launch the app:
 In the EC2 terminal run:
 ```console
 sudo apt update && sudo apt upgrade -y
 ```

-This will update the package list and upgrade the installed packages.
+This updates the package list and upgrades the installed packages.

 Install .NET SDK using the following commands:
 ```console